M64GitHub/remembra/docs/overview.md

 ### Main Chat Area

-- Send messages and receive responses
-- View conversation history with pagination
-- Visual indicators for which messages are in the current context window
+The chat interface provides a seamless, continuous conversation view:

+- **Infinite scroll**: Scroll up to load older messages automatically
+- **Limitless history**: Access the complete conversation from first to last message, even thousands of messages
+- **Context indicators**: Messages currently outside the LLM's context window are visually marked, so you always know what the AI can "see"
+- No pagination controls - just one continuous timeline

 ### Right Sidebar